Actively Recruiting

 - Untreated hepatitis C infection

-- Fatty liver disease with evidence of non-alcoholic fatty liver disease or cirrhosis
+- Fatty liver disease with non-alcoholic fatty liver disease or cirrhosis

-- Recent rib fracture within the past 3 months
+- Recent rib fracture within 3 months, with or without flail chest

-- Body mass index less than 20 or greater than 36
+- Body mass index (BMI) less than 20 or greater than 36

 - Height less than 155 cm or greater than 195 cm